JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-native-artifacts.md

 {type="warning"}

-Kotlin/Native [targets](multiplatform-dsl-reference.md#native-targets) are compiled to the `*.klib` library artifacts, which can be consumed by Kotlin/Native itself as a dependency but cannot be executed or used as a native library.
+Kotlin/Native [targets](multiplatform-dsl-reference.md#native-targets) are compiled to the `*.klib` library artifacts, which can be consumed by Kotlin/Native itself as a dependency but cannot used as a native library.

-To declare final native binaries such as executables or shared libraries, use the new binaries format with the `kotlinArtifacts`
+To declare final native binaries, use the new binaries format with the `kotlinArtifacts` DSL.
-DSL.
 It represents a collection of native binaries built for this target in addition to the default `*.klib` artifact and provides a set of methods for declaring and configuring them.

 > The `kotlin-multiplatform` plugin doesn't create any production binaries by default.
 The only binary available by default
 > is a debug test executable that lets you run unit tests from the `test` compilation.